 Choose your recruitment channels and standardize your job descriptions

-Now that you have an onboarding SOP in place, you can start the recruitment process.
+You can start the recruitment process now that you have an onboarding SOP.
 It’s crucial to be intentional and strategic about where – and how – you advertise for your new hire.

 LinkedIn is a great place to start.
-Not only can you post the job opening, but you can peruse the profiles of people in your industry and personally invite qualified candidates to apply.
+You can post job openings, peruse the profiles of people in your industry, and personally invite qualified candidates to apply.
 Who knows – someone in your network might know the perfect person!
-You might also wish to use industry-specific jobs boards.
+You might also wish to use industry-specific job boards.

-It’s easier to attract and filter suitable candidates with thorough and robust job descriptions.
+Attracting and filtering suitable candidates with thorough and robust job descriptions is easier.
 And it is easier to create those compelling job descriptions when you have a standardized format for them.

 Standardize your screening process to hire the best candidate

 Once your applications have come in, it’s time to narrow down your candidate pool, create a shortlist, and hold interviews.
-Shortlisting applicants can be a time-consuming and challenging process, so standardizing it as much as possible will save you time.
+Shortlisting applicants can be time-consuming and challenging, so standardizing it as much as possible will save you time.

 Each role will have slightly different requirements, of course, but a system will help you to hire the best person for the job.
 I recommend you first set the candidates a test.
-This will help you shortlist people based on their performance.
+This will allow you to shortlist people based on their performance.

 The second stage of recruitment can involve a simple scoring system, using their resume and cover letter to assess how well they meet each requirement on a checklist.
 Your checklist might include prior experience, length of time spent at previous jobs, promotions received, or references from a previous manager.
 This will help you pick the best person based on how they performed on the test and their professional work experience.

-Once you’ve put together a shortlist of candidates who meet your criteria, it’s time to interview.
+Once you’ve compiled a shortlist of candidates who meet your criteria, it’s time to interview.
 We won’t dive deeply into the interviewing process here.
-You should ensure that you are using the same set of questions and scoring criteria for each candidate.
+You should ensure that you use the same questions and scoring criteria for each candidate.
 The onboarding process begins in earnest once you’ve chosen your favorite candidate and they’ve accepted your offer!

 Be well prepared to ease your new hire into their role

-Hopefully, you followed the process outlined in the first section of this article, and have an onboarding process and the relevant documentation in place for your new hire before they begin.
+Hopefully, you followed the process outlined in the first section of this article and have an onboarding process and the relevant documentation in place for your new hires before they begin.
 I’ve illustrated how you can use online project management tools to make this information accessible to everyone.

 The onboarding process starts before the new employee’s first day.
-It involves ensuring that everything is ready for them when they arrive, from the forms they have to complete to their computer and login information.
+It involves ensuring that everything is ready for them when they arrive, from the forms they must complete to their computer and login information.

 A standardized training process is essential.
 This process might include scheduling time for the new hire to shadow senior colleagues, asking them to watch specific videos or complete online training materials, or even sending several new hires on an induction course.
-Once they’ve completed all mandatory training, they can get down to work.
-The key is to streamline the process so that they acclimate and can start being productive more quickly.
-This video offers some useful tips for your employee’s first week.
+Once they meet all mandatory training, they can get to work.
+The key is to streamline the process so that they can acclimate and be productive more quickly.
+This video offers some valuable tips for your employee’s first week.